 When is the best time to visit?

-Spring time (May – June) is the perfect time for sighteseeing, exploring the coastal towns.
+Spring time (May – June) is the perfect time for sightseeing, exploring the coastal towns.
 The temperatures will be milder and the cities will be less busy as there are less tourists during this time.

 Summer months (July – September) will be the best time to visit if you want to enjoy the amazing beaches along the Bay of Kotor and the Adriatic Sea.
 But you must remember that this will be the height of tourist season and accommodations will be a bit more pricey than the other months and there will be more crowds.
 However, this will also be the perfect time for hiking in the North with the snow having melted.